TravisChamness1994/COMP_232_LAB_5_SCANNER_TRANSITION_TABLE/README.md

 Note that in the figure above, the `INVALID` state is the starting state.

-There are a few simplifying shortcuts taken in the notation for the FSA above and which you will need to follow in your FSA design for your designed machines to work with the provided code later on:
+There are a few simplifying shortcuts taken in the notation for the FSA above and which you will need to follow in your FSA design for your designed machines to work with the provided code:

 * All states are accepting states; any state which would be a "reject" state in most pattern-recognizing FSAs is instead an "error accept" state, meaning the string which would be rejected is instead accepted and tokenized, but tokenized as an invalid token.
 * Any characters not represented by a transition are assumed to lead to acceptance in the current state.
 If the current state is a "valid accept" state, then the offending character should be assumed to be part of the next token (and thereby returned to the input stream).
 If, on the other hand, the current state is an "error accept", this means the offending character is part of the current (invalid) token (so it is not returned to the input stream).